nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a customer

-1. Deleting a person while all persons are being shown
+1. Deleting a customer while all customers are being shown

-   1. Prerequisites: List all persons using the `list` command.
+   1. Prerequisites: List all customers using the `listcustomer` command.
 Multiple persons in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `deletecustomer 1`<br>
-      Expected: First contact is deleted from the list.
+      Expected: Customer with id of 1 is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   1. Test case: `deletecustomer 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `deletecustomer`, `deletecustomer x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Saving data